MUKE-coder/JB-RESOURCES/vs-code-setup.md

 ### Theme

-I use the `One Monokai` in all the course videos.
-This is a free theme, similar to my personal favourite Monokai Pro.
-[Link &rarr;](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai)
+I use the `Monokai Pro` in all the course videos.
+This is a freemium theme.
+[Link &rarr;](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode)

+### Icons theme
+I use the `Material Icons` in all the course videos.
+[Link &rarr;](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)

 ### Extensions